-- Coast Guard resources (for example the Coast Guard’s S92 Sikorsky helicopter, other Coast Guard Search & Rescue teams),
+- Coast Guard resources (for example the Coast Guard’s S92 Sikorsky helicopters, other Coast Guard Search & Rescue teams),

 - Other Emergency Services (Gardai, Fire Brigade, Ambulance),

-- Declared resources (Navy, RNLI, Civil Defence, etc).
+- Declared resources (Navy, Air Corps, RNLI, Civil Defence, etc).

 Our team is also proactively involved in water safety promotion and prevention strategies in the local area.